What is a Kanban Board?

-Types of Kanban Boards
+What are the Types of Kanban Boards?

 Kanban boards can take several forms.
 A team might choose to set up a physical Kanban board using a chalkboard or conference-room whiteboard, for example.
 A team can also create a physical Kanban board using an easel, flipchart, or even a large Post-It Note affixed to an office wall.

 The simplest form of physical Kanban board is to use a series of sticky notes—ideally using different colors to represent different types of tasks, to give the team more visual cues.